microfossil/particle-classification-examples/docs/index.rst

 ..
 Note:: What's new in 2.0.13

    - Also works with tensorflow 1.13.1
-   - Only used tf.keras now
+   - Updated classifiers to tf.keras

 This software was developed by Ross Marchant, as part of project led by Thibault de Garidel-Thoron, and with input from Martin Tetard.
 Thibault and Martin contributed significantly to the direction and testing of the of the software.